 - Soil Management: nutrient mineralization, organic matter, soil analysis, soil chemistry, soil microbiology, soil quality/health

-This project is designed to address the resource concerns of land that was historically farmed with no inputs and depleted to a point of no longer being productive.
-To rejuvenate the land and demonstrate how sustainable agriculture can be adapted to fit each operation, project coordinators will use bale grazing.
-This management strategy allows us to demonstrate a practice that is ecologically sound, profitable and socially responsible.
+This project was designed to address the resource concerns of land that had been historically farmed with no inputs and depleted to a point of no longer being productive.
+To rejuvenate the land and demonstrate how sustainable agriculture can be adapted to fit each operation, project coordinators used bale grazing.
+This management strategy allowed us to demonstrate a practice that was ecologically sound, profitable and socially responsible.